Ralph Waldo Emerson

-He remains among the linchpins of the American romantic movement, and his work has greatly influenced the thinkers, writers, and poets that followed him.
+Emerson remains among the linchpins of the American romantic movement, and his work has greatly influenced the thinkers, writers, and poets that followed him.
 "In all my lectures," he wrote, "I have taught one doctrine, namely, the infinitude of the private man."
-Emerson is also well-known as a mentor and friend of Henry David Thoreau, a fellow Transcendentalist.
+Emerson is also well-known as a mentor and close friend of his fellow transcendentalist Henry David Thoreau.

 Early life, family, and education

-Emerson was born in Boston, Massachusetts, on May 25, 1803, to Ruth Haskins and the Rev. William Emerson, a Unitarian minister.
-He was named after his mother's brother Ralph and his father's great-grandmother Rebecca Waldo.
-Ralph Waldo was the second of five sons who survived into adulthood; the others were William, Edward, Robert Bulkeley, and Charles.
+Ralph Waldo Emerson was born in Boston, Massachusetts, on May 25, 1803, to Ruth Haskins and the Rev. William Emerson, a Unitarian minister.
+He was named after his mother's brother Ralph and his father's great-grandmother, Rebecca Waldo.
+He was the second of five sons who survived into adulthood; the others were William, Edward, Robert Bulkeley, and Charles.
 Three other children—Phoebe, John Clarke, and Mary Caroline—died in childhood.
-Emerson was of English ancestry, and his family had been in New England since the early colonial period, with Emerson being a seventh-generation descendant of Mayflower voyagers John Howland and Elizabeth Tilley through their daughter Hope.
+Emerson was of English ancestry, and his family had lived in New England since the early colonial period, with Ralph Waldo being a seventh-generation descendant of Mayflower voyagers John Howland and Elizabeth Tilley through their daughter Hope.

-Emerson's father died from stomach cancer on May 12, 1811, less than two weeks before Emerson's eighth birthday.
-Emerson was raised by his mother, with the help of the other women in the family; his aunt Mary Moody Emerson in particular had a profound effect on him.
-She lived with the family off and on and maintained a constant correspondence with Emerson until her death in 1863.
+Emerson's father died from stomach cancer on May 12, 1811, less than two weeks before young Ralph's eighth birthday.
+He was raised by his mother, with the help of the other women in the family.
+His aunt, Mary Moody Emerson, in particular, had a profound effect on him.
+She lived with the family on and off, and maintained a constant correspondence with Emerson until her death in 1863.